-I’d like to say that RV Life, the next gigantic step that my wife and I are taking in our lives, is the result of some divine moment that included us standing magnificently in the burning spotlight of the sun… but in all reality, it was simply a good, old-fashioned kick in the ass!
+I’d like to say that RV life, a gigantic step that my wife and I are taking in our lives, is the result of some divine moment that included us standing magnificently in the burning spotlight of the sun… but in all reality, it was simply a good, old-fashioned kick in the ass!

-I know to a lot of people that living in an RV sounds crazy.
-But honestly, despite needing that aforementioned kick in the ass to get moving, I’m excited to experience life on the road with my wife.
-A lot of people automatically say, “Oh, I guess now you’ll see if you’re really compatible.”
-Well, after being together as a couple and living together for 25 years and having been married for 20 of them, I think we’ll muddle our way through the confines of an RV.
+I know to a lot of people, living in an RV sounds crazy.
+But, honestly, despite needing that aforementioned kick in the ass to get moving, I am still excited to experience every forthcoming day on the road with my wife.

 Those of you that know us well, know that we are far from the same person.
 We have lots of differences, primarily in our personalities.
 But in my mind, that has only served to balance us out… and to save me from turning into a mindless Mr. Potato Head engulfed by my Sheldon-like spot on the couch (aka my office).

 Divine Intervention (aka My Kick in the Ass)

 And that leads me to that divine moment, errr, kick in the ass, that led us to the decision to embark upon this journey known as Full-Time RV Life.